Allergic reactions, such as worsened asthma and swelling under the skin, have been reported with glucosamine use. Avoid in people with asthma.

 Avoid in people with a known allergy or sensitivity to glucosamine sulfate or its parts.
 Glucosamine comes from shrimp, crab, and other shellfish, and should be avoided if allergic or sensitive to shellfish or iodine.
 Some glucosamine from specific manufacturers (Schiff®, Weider Nutrition Group, Salt Lake City, UT; Cargill Acidulants Regenasure®, Eddyville, Iowa Falls, IA) may have low levels of shrimp allergen and may be safe for allergic people.

 Side Effects and Warnings

-In theory glucosamine may increase the risk of bleeding.
-Caution is advised in patients with bleeding disorders or taking drugs that may increase the risk of bleeding.
+Glucosamine may increase the risk of bleeding.
+Caution is advised in people with bleeding disorders or taking drugs that may increase the risk of bleeding, such as vitamin K antagonists (warfarin).
 Dosing adjustments may be necessary.

 Adults (18 years and older)

 Note: Full benefit of glucosamine may take up to one month in some people.
 Glucosamine hydrochloride may provide more glucosamine than the glucosamine sulfate salt form.